New Urbanism: United States

 New Urbanism is having a growing influence on how and where metropolitan regions choose to grow.
 At least fourteen large-scale planning initiatives are based on the principles of linking transportation and land-use policies, and using the neighborhood as the fundamental building block of a region.
 Miami, Florida has adopted the most ambitious New Urbanist-based zoning code reform yet undertaken by a major U.S. city.

 More than six hundred new towns, villages, and neighborhoods, following New Urbanist principles, have been planned or are currently under construction in the U.S. Hundreds of new, small-scale, urban and suburban infill projects are under way to reestablish walkable streets and blocks.
 In Maryland and several other states, New Urbanist principles are an integral part of smart growth legislation.

 In the mid-1990s, the U.S. Department of Housing and Urban Development (HUD) adopted the principles of the New Urbanism in its multibillion-dollar program to rebuild public housing projects nationwide.
 New Urbanists have planned and developed hundreds of projects in infill locations.
 Most were driven by the private sector, but many, including HUD projects, used public money.

 Prospect New Town

 Founded in the mid-1990s, Prospect New Town is Colorado's first full-scale New Urbanist community.
-Developer Kiki Wallace worked the firm of Duany Plater Zyberk & Company to develop the 32 acre neighborhood that was formerly his family's tree farm.
+Developer Kiki Wallace worked with the firm of Duany Plater Zyberk & Company to develop the 32 acre neighborhood that was formerly his family's tree farm.
 Currently in its final phase of development, the neighborhood is intended to have a population of approximately 2,000 people in 585 units on 340 lots.
 The development includes a town center interwoven into the center of the residential area, with businesses ranging from restaurants to professional offices.
 The streets are oriented to maximize the view of the mountains, and the traditional town center is no more than five minutes on foot from any place in the neighborhood.